 |Bus and Truck Mechanics and Diesel Engine Specialists||9.3%||$47,350|

 |Electrical and Electronics Installers and Repairers, Transportation Equipment||2.9%||$60,340|

 |Outdoor Power Equipment and Other Small Engine Mechanics||10.4%||$35,400|

 Who Is Getting an Associate’s Degree in Vehicle Maintenance & Repair?

 At the countrywide level, the racial-ethnic distribution of vehicle repair majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Vehicle Repair.
-About 1.4% of those with this major are international students.
+Students from other countries are interested in Vehicle Repair, too.
+About 1.3% of those with this major are international students.
 The most popular countries for students from outside the country are: